wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ### Demo 1 (StackScript overrides for a virgin installation of the Joomla CMS)

-Set these fields of your StackScript as shown to deploy a copy of Joomla
+Set these fields of your StackScript as shown to deploy a copy of Joomla.
+The rest of the "Advanced Settings" can be set with their default values.
+You will need to set password, vpc, firewall and so on at the bottom of the script before you click "Create Linode".

 ![](images/joomla-virgin.png "Joomla Install Screen")